 About

-You may look like you have it all together — leading, creating, caring for everyone else — yet inside you feel anxious, stuck, or quietly overwhelmed.
-Maybe you’re carrying grief that no one sees, living with burnout, or questioning whether the life you’ve built still fits.
+You may look like you have it all together — leading, creating, caring for everyone else - yet inside feel anxious, stuck, or quietly overwhelmed.

-I work with people who carry a lot: professionals, creatives, and high-profile individuals who are used to being the strong ones, but who need a space where they can finally exhale.
+I work with adults who carry a lot - professionals, creatives, high-profile individuals and those used to being the strong one - who need a space where they don’t have to perform, fix, or hold everything together.

 My Approach

-I’m an Integrative Psychotherapist (MBACP, MNCPS Acc) blending Person-Centred, Psychodynamic, CBT, ACT, and trauma-focused approaches, together with tools from mindfulness and positive psychology.
+I’m an Integrative Psychotherapist (MBACP, NCPS Accredited) blending Person-Centred, Psychodynamic, CBT, and trauma-informed approaches, alongside tools from mindfulness and positive psychology.

 Who I Work With

-Whatever brings you here, therapy offers space to slow down, make sense of what feels heavy, and rediscover clarity, confidence, and self-trust.
+Whatever brings you here, therapy offers space to slow down, understand your patterns, and build steadier self-trust.

 Why I Do This Work

-Before becoming a psychotherapist, I spent over two decades working in creative and corporate industries — from fashion to leadership — where I saw firsthand how unspoken stress, grief, and perfectionism can quietly take their toll.
+Before becoming a psychotherapist, I spent over two decades working in creative and corporate industries - from fashion to leadership.
+I saw firsthand how perfectionism, pressure, grief, and unspoken stress can quietly accumulate.

-Alongside my private practice, I consult and deliver workplace wellbeing and bereavement training across Merseyside, helping organisations foster more compassionate and emotionally healthy cultures.
-I also serve as a Trustee for Liverpool Bereavement Service, ensuring support remains accessible to the community.
+Alongside private practice, I deliver workplace wellbeing and bereavement training across Merseyside and serve as a Trustee for Liverpool Bereavement Service, helping ensure support remains accessible to the wider community.

 CPCAB Level 4 Diploma in Therapeutic Counselling (Integrative - Person Centred, CBT, Psychodynamic)